apache/flink/docs/libs/ml/index.md

 ## Getting Started

+You can check out our [quickstart guide](quickstart.html) for a comprehensive getting started example.

-First, you have to [set up a Flink program](http://ci.apache.org/projects/flink/flink-docs-master/apis/programming_guide.html#linking-with-flink).
+If you want to jump right in, you have to [set up a Flink program](http://ci.apache.org/projects/flink/flink-docs-master/apis/programming_guide.html#linking-with-flink).
 Next, you have to add the FlinkML dependency to the `pom.xml` of your project.

-{% highlight bash %}
+{% highlight xml %}
 <dependency>
   <groupId>org.apache.flink</groupId>
   <artifactId>flink-ml</artifactId>